QuantEcon/lecture-python-programming.myst/lectures/python_advanced_features.md

 ### Arbitrary Arguments

-In many cases, we want to allow users to put as many arguments as they want into a function.
+When we write functions, we may also want to allow users to put as many arguments as they want into a function.

 `*args` helps us to enable function inputs with an arbitrary size.

-Let's explore how we can leverage them.
+Let's explore how we can leverage this feature.

 ```{code-cell} python3
 def arb(*args):